Ready to escape New York City this fall? Here are the best day trips in the tri-state area

-Why go: This part of Westchester is known for its rolling green hills that transition into orange and yellow hues in the fall and quaint hamlets with sleepy downtowns.
+This part of Westchester is known for its rolling green hills that transition into orange and yellow hues in the fall and quaint hamlets with sleepy downtowns.
 It’s perfect for recharging on a wellness-focused day trip.

-What to do: Start at the Katonah Art Museum, known for showing up-and-coming and established modern artists in a small but innovative setting.
-Afterward, an eight-minute uber ride will take you to the Richard Gere-owned Bedford Post, an 8-room luxury inn that hosts daily yoga classes in the sun-drenched barn.
+Start at the Katonah Art Museum, known for showing up-and-coming and established modern artists in a small but innovative setting.
+Afterward, an eight-minute drive will take you to the Richard Gere-owned Bedford Post, an 8-room luxury inn that hosts daily yoga classes in the sun-drenched barn.

 3. Asbury Park, NJ

-Why go: With a multi-million dollar renovation, the Jersey Shore beach town of Asbury Park, most synonymous with Bruce Springsteen, has transformed into a destination with boutique hotels, trendy restaurants, and unique shops – while maintaining its funky edge.
+With a multi-million dollar renovation, the Jersey Shore beach town of Asbury Park, most synonymous with Bruce Springsteen, has transformed into a perfect NYC day trip destination with boutique hotels, trendy restaurants and unique shops – while maintaining its funky edge.

 4. Beacon, NY

-Why go: A hotbed of creativity in a historical blue-collar town; Beacon has art, fine dining, and shopping all along the Hudson River.
+A hotbed of creativity in a historical blue-collar town; Beacon has art, fine dining and shopping all along the Hudson River.

-What to do: A stop at the Dia: Beacon is a must when day-tripping to Beacon.
-The light-filled 300,000 square-foot gallery space in a converted factory hosts conceptual large-scale art by Gerard Richter, Louise Bourgeois, and Richard Serra.
+A stop at the Dia: Beacon is a must when day-tripping to Beacon.
+The light-filled 300,000 sq ft gallery space in a converted factory hosts conceptual large-scale art by Gerard Richter, Louise Bourgeois and Richard Serra.
 Also, Storm King Art Center, a 500-acre outdoor sculpture garden, is a short drive away, bringing together fine art and fresh air.

 5. New Hope, PA

-What to do: Shop ‘til you drop on Main Street or to take advantage of the scenery, rent a tube and drift down the Delaware River letting your urban stress melt away.
+New Hope is the perfect adventurous getaway.
+Rent a tube and drift down the Delaware River and let your urban stress melt away.

-Where to eat: You won’t go wrong with Salt House, a charming gastropub located in a historical building built in 1751.
+When it's time to eat, you won’t go wrong with Salt House, a charming gastropub located in a historical building built in 1751.
 Eat chowder by the fire in the tavern, steak frites in the upstairs library or oysters on the half shell “al fresco” on the stone patio.

 How to get to New Hope: From Port Authority, take a direct bus to New Hope.
 The trip takes about 2 hours.
 By car, take I-78 West and US-202 South.
 Travel time is 1 hour and 30 mins.